 However, taken in another light, Pantagruel is an unparalleled satire of the new age.
-Filled with farting, puking, lechery, genitalia, diseases, excretions, and so on; and yet this ribaldry is also coupled with ceaseless allusions to the classics -Plato, Aristotle, Plutarch, Virgil and so on.
+Filled with farting, puking, lechery, genitalia jokes, diseases, excretions, and so on; and yet this ribaldry is also coupled with ceaseless allusions to the classics -Plato, Aristotle, Plutarch, Virgil and so on.
 Lowly things coupled with noble things.
-The obvious analog of the modern era is Cervantes’s Don Quixote, published some one hundred years later.
+The obvious parallel of the modern era is Cervantes’s Don Quixote, published about one hundred years later.
 Or another example might include Jonathan Swift’s Gulliver’s Travels.
 In all cases, we are exposed to the nature of the absurd (“absurdity” comes from the Latin for absurdius meaning inharmonious, or out of tune), or the frenzied, irrational comedy that is somehow made rational by the internal coherence of the text.
 It is a mock-epic.
 Like Don Quixote, Pantagruel was written as if to be a true history appealing to all classes of people.
 The lecherous jokes appeal to the crowd, the more high-brow lore for the educated classes.
 The book has been called “grotesque realism” and even a “carnival.”
-However, while Don Quixote travels around the Spanish countryside as a madman in the real world, that is the modern world, devoid of dragons and enchantments, Pantagruel wanders into situation after situation with a limitless horizon of possibilities.
+However, while Don Quixote travels around the Spanish countryside as a madman in the modern world devoid of dragons and enchantments, Pantagruel wanders into situation after situation with a seemingly limitless horizon of chaotic possibilities.